Registration for the live, online event is now closed.

 Collaborative or Integrated Care is opening opportunities for PMHNPs to practice within a primary care setting as Psychiatric Consultants.
 This model of integration expands access to mental health care, improving both patient and provider experiences.

-This session will discuss Collaborative Care and the role of the PMHNP as a Psychiatric Consultant, presenting new challenges for PMHNPs, including co-management with Primary Care Providers (PCP’s) of complex medical and psychiatric illness in resource-limited situations.
+This session includes a 90-minute video to watch prior to the conference and a Q&A session at the conference.
+We will discuss Collaborative Care and the role of the PMHNP as a Psychiatric Consultant, presenting new challenges for PMHNPs, including co-management with Primary Care Providers (PCP’s) of complex medical and psychiatric illness in resource-limited situations.
 Explore the challenges inherent in caring for those who have barriers to accessing specialty mental health care outside of their PCP’s office.

 The Biopsychosocial Model of Care will be presented as a framework for holding the distress of the patient, the PCP, and the PMHNP.